How to navigate the process as a first time home buyer

 Have you gotten your paperwork in order?

-If you’re ready to buy a home, you’ll need specific documents pulled together to complete the mortgage approval process.
-Those may include several years of tax returns and pay stubs, and it’s best to have that information lined up ahead of time.
-In addition, you’ll want to review your credit score and talk to a lender about getting pre-approved before you even start looking for a home.
-That way you and your real estate agent will feel confident about what you can afford and what interest rates for which you may qualify.
+If you're ready to buy a home, you'll need specific documents pulled together to complete the mortgage approval process.
+Those may include several years of tax returns and pay stubs, and it's best to have that information lined up ahead of time.
+In addition, you'll want to review your credit score and talk to a lender about getting pre-approved before you even start looking for a home.
+That way you and your real estate agent will feel confident about what you can afford and the interest rates for which you may qualify.